Queens College (English Education)

 Writing, Reading, Grammar, Literature, ESL, Test Prep- including ACT, SAT, Regents, SHSAT, TACHS, State Exams; Homework Help; I was on the Common Core Board at my school for ELA, so I'm very familiar with these requirements.

 No matter what your needs may be: a little extra help, full-on lessons, Test prep, Homework help, I'll be able to make you feel comfortable & confident in reaching your goals.
 I'll also make it interesting so that you'll be fully engaged during your session.
 I've been a teacher for 20 years & a private tutor for 20 plus years.
 My students have told me that I make learning fun & that I've made them learn to love writing, reading & poetry.
-I believe this is so because I truly love teaching
+I believe this is so because I truly love teaching & I want my students to succeed.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.